 St. Petersburg is committed to delivering progressive, sustainable policies and effective programs to address city environmental, economic, and social challenges.
-Mayor Kriseman created the Office of Sustainability & Resiliency in 2015 to work with other executive offices, the City Council Health, Energy, Resiliency and Sustainability (HERS) Committee, city departments, businesses, and the community to develop innovative environmental solutions that foster equity, vibrant communities and shared prosperity.
+Mayor Kriseman created the Office of Sustainability & Resiliency (OSR) in 2015 to work with other executive offices, the City Council Health, Energy, Resiliency and Sustainability (HERS) Committee, city departments, businesses, and the community to develop innovative environmental solutions that foster equity, vibrant communities and shared prosperity.
 See the Mayor's latest Executive Order on Sustainability & Resiliency here.

 Key Initiatives & Projects